How to treat & remove head lice

 I have found the directions inside the OTC treatments to be confusing.
 What is the best method for using these products?

 We recommend how to treat head lice by starting to apply the pediculicide to clean dry hair.
-The treatment should be applied in layers similar to the way a hair stylist applies hair colorant.
+The treatment for head lice MD should be applied in layers similar to the way a hair stylist applies hair colorant.
 Begin the application at the nape of the neck.
 Part the hair about every 1-1 ½ inches and squeeze some of the Rid or the LiceMD directly to the scalp along the part and then comb it through the length of the hair from the scalp all the way to the end of the hair shafts.
 For long thick hair it is helpful to divide the head in half and apply to the head on each side, pinning or ponying the dry hair out of the way.
 It may take 10 to 15 minutes or longer to apply the treatment properly, saturating the hair from root to tip all over the head.
 After the hair and scalp are saturated, massage the hair and scalp a bit.
 Then cover the hair with a disposable conditioning cap.
 Most products say to leave them on for ten minutes, but because the lice today are so hardy, we usually suggest leaving the treatment on the head for 30-40 minutes for children and up to an hour for adults.
 The timing begins after the treatment is completely applied.
 After waiting for whatever time you are comfortable with, it is necessary to add some warm water to the hair (the eyes of the person being treated should be covered with a dry towel) and the product should be lathered up like a shampoo for 3-5 minutes Finally, the product should be thoroughly rinsed out with warm water directly from the head down the drain. .( LiceMD can be hard to remove, so we recommend using Dawn dishwashing liquid for the first wash, and a shampoo for a second wash, followed by a sectioned conditioner comb out.)

 How to Remove Head Lice; what is the best tool for nit combing?